lnkn/blog/src/pages/Snickerdoodle_Cookies/index.md

 ---
 title: Snickerdoodle Cookies
 description : •	These cinnamon and sugar cookies are just what you need!
 This easy recipe is quick and makes just the softest cookies.
 I hope you love them!
-date: '2018-11-21'
+date: '2018-10-05'
 image: Snickerdoodle1.jpg
 lead: The softest Snickerdoodle Cookies out there.
 ---
-*These Snickerdoodle Cookies are just what you need.
+These Snickerdoodle Cookies are just what you need.
 With the perfect combination of cinnamon and sugar, you will be happy you made a batch of these cookies.
 This easy recipe is quick and makes just the softest cookies.
-I hope you love them!*
+I hope you love them!

+## The Recipe

+#### Yields: 22 cinnamon sugar cookies

 #### Prep time: 10 minutes | Bake time: 12 minutes | Total time: 22 minutes

-**Yields: 22 cookies**

-## Ingredients:
+## Ingredients
+#### The Cookie
 - 1 cup **unsalted butter**, softened
 - 1 1/2 cups **granulated sugar** + 2 tablespoons for rolling
 - 2 **large eggs**